 On the way, you’ll have the chance to see some wildlife of vicuñas.
 Upon your arrival the views will be stunning and because it’ll be so early you should be able to get some spectacular photographs without worrying about crowds.
 Your Alpaca Expeditions guide will explain all the mountains’ different colors and minerals.
 Once you are ready to leave it’ll be 1 hour to the end of the trail.
 You’ll then say goodbye to your Alpaca Expeditions trekking team and continue from this point with your Rainbow Mountain Trek guide.

 It’ll be a 4-hour drive to Ollantaytambo where you’ll have some dinner before catching your 7 p.m. train to Aguas Calientes.
 Then you’ll have the opportunity to take a nice hot shower and sleep in a comfortable bed in a local hotel.

 Walking: 6 km

 Day 4: Machu Picchu & return to Cusco

-Emergency Horse: All of our alternative treks include an extra horse for our clients to use if they need a break from trekking.
+- Emergency Horse: All of Alpaca Expeditions’ alternative treks include an extra horse for our clients to use if they need a break from trekking.

-Transportation: All your transportation is included in this trek.
-You will be picked up directly from your hotel around 4:30 a.m. and brought to the trailhead to begin your trek.
-Once you complete the trek, you will be brought back directly to your hotel in Cusco for drop off.
+- Transportation: All your transportation is included in this trek.
+You’ll be picked up directly from your hotel around 4:30 a.m. and brought to the trailhead to begin your trek.
+Once you complete the trek, you’ll be brought back directly to your hotel in Cusco for drop off.

-Equipment: Alpaca Expeditions has the best equipment.
+- Equipment: Alpaca Expeditions has the best equipment.
 We use Eureka Timberline 4 person tents that are shared by only two people.
-You will have a spacious dining tent to enjoy your meals in.
+You’ll have a spacious dining tent to enjoy your meals in.

 Inflatable Air Mattress: $15